ysbaddaden/sql/README.md

   placeholders, or MySQL using backticks instead of double quotes for quoting column and table names;

-- reduce SQL extension discrepencies between database servers, such as `ON CONFLIT DO` (Postgres, SQLite3) versus `ON DUPLICATE KEY` (MySQL).
+- try to reduce SQL extension discrepencies between database servers, such as `ON CONFLIT DO` (Postgres, SQLite3) versus `ON DUPLICATE KEY` (MySQL).

 ### Non Goals